davidemerson/jpmapper-lidar/README.md

 When analyzing line-of-sight between two points, mast heights are added on top of the DSM height (which already includes buildings and structures):

-1. The DSM provides the base elevation at each point, including any buildings/structures
+1. The DSM provides the base surface elevation at each point, including any buildings/structures
-2. Mast heights are added to these elevations (not just to bare ground)
+2. Mast heights are added to these surface elevations (not to bare ground)
 3. Line-of-sight is calculated between the resulting elevated points
 4. The program can determine the minimum mast height needed for a clear path